MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 The **Shopify Order to Import** page is useful for troubleshooting order import issues.
 You can assess the orders that are available and take the next steps:

 * Check whether an error blocked the import of a specific order, and explore the error's details.
 Check the **Has Error** field.
 * Process only specific orders.
-You'll need to fill in the **Shop Code** field, select one or more orders, and then choose the **Import Selected Orders** action.
+Fill in the **Shop Code** field, select one or more orders, and then choose the **Import Selected Orders** action.
 * Delete orders from the **Shopify Order to Import** page to exclude them from the sync.

 ## Review imported orders

-Once the import is completed, you can explore the Shopify order and find all related information, such as the payment transactions, shipping costs, risk level, order attributes and tags, or fulfillments, if the order was already fulfilled in Shopify.
-You can also see any order confirmation that has been sent to the customer by choosing the **Shopify Status Page** action.
+After import completes, you can explore the Shopify order and find all related information.
+For example, the payment transactions, shipping costs, risk level, order attributes and tags, or fulfillments if the order was already fulfilled in Shopify.
+You can also see the order confirmation that was sent to the customer by choosing the **Shopify Status Page** action.

 > [!NOTE]
 > You can navigate to the **Shopify Orders** window directly and you'll see orders with the *open* status from all shops.
 To review completed orders, you need to open the **Shopify Orders** page from the specific **Shopify Shop Card** page.

 Before sales documents are created in [!INCLUDE[prod_short](../includes/prod_short.md)], you can use the **Synch order from Shopify** action in the **Shopify Order** page to reimport specific orders.

 You can also mark an order as paid, which is useful in a B2B scenario where payments are processed outside Shopify checkout.
 Choose the **Mark as Paid** action on the **Shopify Order** page.
 Also, you can mark an order as canceled to start the refund flow in Shopify.
 Choose the **Cancel Order** action on the **Shopify Order** page, fill in the fields as necessary on the **Shopify Cancel Order** page, and press **OK**.
-You'll need to run order synchronization to import the updates to [!INCLUDE[prod_short](../includes/prod_short.md)].
+Run order synchronization to import the updates to [!INCLUDE[prod_short](../includes/prod_short.md)].

 ## Create sales documents in Business Central

 If the **Auto Create Orders** toggle is enabled on the **Shopify Shop Card**, [!INCLUDE[prod_short](../includes/prod_short.md)] tries to create a sales document after the order is imported.
-If issues such as a missing customer or product occur, you'll need to fix the problems and then create the sales order again.
+If issues such as a missing customer or product occur, fix the problems, and then create the sales order again.

 ### To create sales documents